 These drugs are active against

-Some 3rd-generation cephalosporins have relatively poor activity against gram-positive cocci.
+Most 3rd-generation cephalosporins, including ceftriaxone and cefotaxime, are also active against some gram-positive species, especially streptococci including some strains with reduced penicillin susceptibility.
 Oral cefixime and ceftibuten have little activity against S. aureus and, if used for skin and soft-tissue infections, should be restricted to uncomplicated infections due to streptococci.

 The 4th-generation cephalosporin cefepime has activity against